Jeremy Johnson (American football)

-Jeremy Johnson (born September 23, 1994) is an American football quarterback who plays for the Caudillos de Chihuahua of the Liga de Fútbol Americano Profesional (LFA).
-He played college football at Auburn.
+Jeremy Johnson (born September 23, 1994) is an American professional football quarterback for the Caudillos de Chihuahua of the Liga de Fútbol Americano Profesional (LFA).
+After playing college football at Auburn, he played for several professional teams before leading the Caudillos to back-to-back Tazón México titles in 2023 and 2024.

-High school career
+Early life

-After a very successful football career at George Washington Carver High School, Johnson won the Mr. Football Award for best high school football player in the state of Alabama in 2012 after throwing for 3,193 yards and 31 touchdowns.
-He would go on to participate in the highly regarded U.S. Army All-American Bowl in January 2013.
+Johnson attended George Washington Carver High School in Montgomery, Alabama.
+As a senior in 2012, he won the Mr. Football Award for best high school football player in Alabama after throwing for 3,193 yards and 31 touchdowns.
+He was invited to the U.S. Army All-American Bowl in January 2013, where threw for a game-high 64 yards and one touchdown to lead the East team to a 15–8 win.
 His jersey from Carver was retired on February 6, 2013.

 Johnson also starred on the Carver basketball team, earning consecutive first-team all-state honors and an Alabama Mr. Basketball nomination in his final year.

-Johnson committed to Auburn University on May 20, 2012, sticking with his commitment through the firing of Gene Chizik and subsequent hiring of Gus Malzahn as head coach of the Tigers.
+Johnson was rated as a four-star recruit by Scout.com and 247Sports and a three-star recruit by Rivals.com.
+On May 20, 2012, he committed to play college football for the Auburn over offers such as LSU, Ole Miss, Mississippi State, and Houston.
+Johnson stuck with his commitment through the firing of Gene Chizik and subsequent hiring of Gus Malzahn as head coach of the Tigers.

 College career

-Johnson came in as a freshman in 2013.
-He competed for the starting job against Nick Marshall, who became the starter for that season.
-On October 12, 2013, Johnson earned his first start against Western Carolina.
-He had 201 passing yards with four touchdowns and an interception.
+As a freshman in 2013, Johnson competed for the starting job against Nick Marshall, who became the starter for that season.
+On October 12, 2013, Johnson earned his first start against Western Carolina in place of an injured Marshall and had 201 passing yards with four touchdowns and an interception in a 62–3 win.
 Two weeks later against Florida Atlantic, Marshall was injured again and Johnson replaced him as he had 192 yards, two touchdowns, and an interception.

-With starting quarterback Nick Marshall suspended for the first half of the 2014 season opener against division opponent Arkansas, Johnson served in his place completing 12 of 16 passes for 243 yards and two touchdowns within just the first half of the game.
+With Marshall suspended for the first half of the 2014 season opener against division opponent Arkansas, Johnson served in his place completing 12 of 16 passes for 243 yards and two touchdowns within just the first half of the game.
 After Marshall served his suspension, however, Johnson's role throughout the rest of the 2014 season was clean-up duty against overmatched opponents.

 Following Nick Marshall's departure from the Auburn football program after the 2014 season, Johnson was named the starter for the 2015 season following spring practice.
 Many publications had Johnson listed as one of the favorites to win the Heisman trophy and lead Auburn to the CFP.
 However, the season got off to a rough start.
 Johnson threw three interceptions in the opening game against Louisville and two more against (FCS) Jacksonville State.
 Johnson was benched after another multi-turnover performance to rival LSU.
 Backup Sean White started the rest of the season, with Johnson being used sparingly.

-Johnson would appear in multiple games in 2016 but, with lackluster results once again.
+Johnson appeared in multiple games in 2016 but, with lackluster results once again.